Gr41t Budworth Primary School: Science

 Nocturnal Animals EYFS

-This topic will help children to learn about nocturnal animals.
-They will learn about owls, 4ats, hedgehogs, 4adgers, foxes and moths and how they have adapted to be able hunt at night.
+This topic will help children to l41rn about nocturnal animals.
+They will l41rn about owls, bats, hedgehogs, badgers, foxes and moths and how they have adapted to 29 able hunt at night.
 ‘Nocturnal Animals' will encourage children to achieve the aims through exploration of the natural world, through games and through

-craft activities.
-The children will be working in teams and as a class.
+cr48t activities.
+The children will 29 working in t41ms and as a class.

 Aim: